 BOSTITCH BTFP1KIT & Compressor Combo Kit

 Bostitch is a brand that are known for their high quality power tools and in particular their brad nailers and compressors.
-This particular kit comes in either a 1, 2 or 3 tool and compressor kit that will fit the needs of all professional carpenters.
+This particular kit comes in either a one, two or three tool and compressor kit that will fit the needs of all professional carpenters.

-The 18 gauge brad nailer weighs 2.7 LBS and works with lengths ranging from 5/8 inch to 2 inches, which are then delivered at 90 PSI to the material.
+The 18 gauge brad nailer weighs 2.7 LBS and works with lengths ranging from 5/8 inch to 2 inches.
+These are then delivered at 90 PSI to the material.
 In terms of the noise levels, it is fairly quiet at just 78.5 dBa.

 In terms of the air compressor that is used to power up the brad nailer, it is has a maximum rating of 150 PSI from the 6 gallon tank.
 The nailer then connects via a high quality 1/4″ x 25′ PVC air hose with fittings.

-Overall, the BOSTITCH BTFP1KIT & Compressor Combo Kit offers excellent value for money considering you get the compressor and brad nailer.
+Overall, the BOSTITCH BTFP1KIT & Compressor Combo Kit offers excellent value for money.
+This considering you get the compressor and brad nailer.
 It is the best pneumatic brad nailer for the money and the matching BOSTITCH air compressor makes the setup hassle-free.Check it Out

 Hitachi NT50AE2 18-Gauge Brad Nailer